eppye-bots/wiki_for_rtd/deployment/run-botsengine.rst

 * Bots does not have a built-in scheduler.
 Scheduling is done by the scheduler of your OS.
     * Windows: use eg `Windows Task Scheduler <http://support.microsoft.com/kb/308569>`_.
     * Linux/unix: use eg cron.
 * Bots-engine does not run concurrently (in parallel).
 If a previous run is still in progress, a new run will not start.
-From version 3.0 onwards, Bots includes an optional `job queue server <#job-queue-server-bots-3-0>`_ to use when scheduling Bots engine.
+From version 3.0 onwards, Bots includes an optional `job queue server <#job-queue-server>`_ to use when scheduling Bots engine.
 Using this is recommended, to prevent discarding runs that overlap.
 * **Strong advice**: when scheduling bots-engine, activate the sending of :doc:`automatic email-reports <email-notifications>` for errors.

 .. rubric::